MakeCentsGaming/Souled_Out_BO3/README.md

 		level thread SoulGroup("newtargetname");

-Rewards edited in souled_out.gsh
+Don't forget to add the sound alias to your szc file Rewards edited in souled_out.gsh
 Adding script_string kvp to collector will override reward for that collector Reward for finsihing all not included